Iharson/Headfriends/README.md

 # Headfriends
-Headfrien site on React.
+Headfriend site on React.
 Thanks Andrei Neagoie for teaching.